aaronremedios19/aaronremedios19.github.io/projects/Robocon2022.md

 Robot Strategy and My Role

-Our team, Team RAW (SFIT), developed two hitter robots and two seeker robots, each optimized for a specific phase of the game.
+Our team, Team RAW (SFIT), developed a hitter robot and a seeker robot, each optimized for a specific phase of the game.
 I played a major role in the mechanical and pneumatic system design, especially for the Lagori pickup and stacking mechanisms.The hitter robot was responsible for breaking the Lagori stack using a high-speed shooting system.The seeker robot focused on collecting scattered discs and restacking them accurately.

 Lagori Pickup and Stacking Mechanism